davidwarrington/create-theme-packer-theme/README.md

 # create-theme-packer-theme

-Get started using [Theme-Packer](https://davidwarrington.github.io/theme-packer/) for your Shopify themes in seconds.
+Get started using [Theme Packer](https://davidwarrington.github.io/theme-packer/) for your Shopify themes in seconds.

 ## Getting Started